JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 ***

+While John was married, at one point he was separated from his wife.

+His wife was nice, but a tad robotic.
+John was passive agressive—and sometimes just straight out aggressive—and a bit of a drunk.
+And oh yeah, while they were married they were supposedly in an “open relationship.”
+Which pratically meant

 ***

 *Creepy Bibliophile Comedian (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*